ChiWang03/Various-Data-Science-Projects/README.md

   - Using PCA and NMF on hand written digits data to decide how many components are to be kept for digit recognition.

 [Customs Wait Time Analysis]()
+* Create Multiple Metrics to optimize customs wait time efficiency
 * EDA
   * Exploratory data analysis on customs wait time
   * suggest ways to optimize efficiency for customs boarder patrol agents
 * Multivariate Outlier Identification
   * Using the PyOD libary in python to identify outliers
   * two methods used: CBLOF (K-means) Cluster Based Local Outlier Factor and K Nearest Neighbors
+* Note: comparison part of the outlier removal notebook is slightly messy still needs to be updated.

 [Plotly Dash Zillow Housing Dashboard](https://github.com/chiwang0503/Various-Data-Science-Projects/tree/master/Plotly%20Dash%20Zillow%20Housing%20Dashboard)
 - Visualized Zillow's property dataset and the housing dataset from Kaggle (boston property information)